 SISTER PATRICIA WHALEN, MAIN 106 – 814-824-2250

-The Office of the Registrar maintains the official academic records for current and former students, prepares the academic schedule, and coordinates registration and final grade processing.
+The Registrar’s Office maintains the official academic records for current and former students, prepares the academic schedule, and coordinates registration, final grade processing, and graduation.
 The office is responsible for implementing the academic policies of Mercyhurst University.

-The Office of the Registrar provides the following services: processing transcripts upon students’ written requests; evaluating transcripts; preparing the academic evaluation (degree audit); producing and distributing the course schedule each term; coordinating the registration process; processing grades at the end of each term; verifying that a student meets graduation requirements; and ordering diplomas.
+The Registrar’s Office provides the following services: processing transcripts upon students’ written requests; evaluating transcripts; preparing the academic evaluation (degree audit); producing and distributing the course schedule each term; coordinating the registration process; processing grades at the end of each term; entering transfer credit; verifying that a student meets graduation requirements; and ordering diplomas.
 In addition, the office schedules classrooms for all courses, and prepares and distributes the final exam schedule.
 The staff is committed to maintaining the integrity of the student’s academic record and protecting a student’s right to privacy.
-At the beginning of the Fall term, the Office of the Registrar notifies students of their rights under the Family Educational Rights and Privacy Act (FERPA).
+At the beginning of the Fall semester, the Registrar’s Office notifies students of their rights under the Family Educational Rights and Privacy Act (FERPA).
 Students may access FERPA information at the following site: ferpa.mercyhurst.edu.

-Copies are available in the Office of the Registrar or on the Mercyhurst University website.
+Copies are available in the Registrar’s Office or on the Mercyhurst University portal.
 To access the academic calendar, go to the Mercyhurst portal (my.mercyhurst.edu).
 Login.
 Select Academics, Registrar.
 Under Registrar Links, select Academic Calendar.
 The final exam schedule is also posted on this site.

 The registration process begins with a conference between students and their faculty advisors.
-For the registration dates for each term, check the academic calendar or the academic schedule of courses for the registration dates for each term.
+For the registration dates for each semester, check the academic calendar or the academic schedule of courses for the registration dates.
 To register online students need their advisor’s approval.
-To register in person students needs their advisor’s signature on the class schedule form.
-During the drop/add period, which occurs during the first week of a term, students may change their schedules, i.e. drop a class or add a class.
-Students who drop a course after the first week, but before the end of the seventh week of the term, receive a grade of “W” (withdraw) for the course.
+To register in person students’ needs their advisor’s signature on the class schedule form.
+During the drop/add period, which concludes one week from the first day of class, students may change their schedules, i.e. drop a class or add a class.
+Students who drop a course after the first week, but before the end of the semester, receive a grade of “W” (withdraw) for the course.
 The grade of “W” is not calculated in the grade point average.
-There is no course withdrawal after the end of the seventh week.
-Students seeking an exception to this policy because of serious illness or emergency must receive the approval from the Office of Academic Affairs.
-Students must first meet with a counselor in the Office of Academic Support to initiate this process.
 Before students add and/or drop a course in any term, or withdraw from the University, they need to check with the Office of Student Financial Services to ensure that there will be no loss in financial aid resulting from the change in registration.
-The academic schedule lists the recalculation policy.

 WEBADVISOR FOR STUDENTS